-The 1980s saw Collins finish two more books of poetry, ‘Video Poems,’ in 1980, and ‘The Apple That Astonished Paris,’ in 1988.
+The 1980s saw Collins finish two more books of poetry, ‘Video Poems,’ in 1980 and ‘The Apple That Astonished Paris,’ in 1988.
 While he was producing steadily, his work was not receiving any noteworthy attention.
-This changed in the 1990s when a manuscript he wrote, titled, ‘Questions About Angels’ was chosen for the National Poetry Series.
-He would go on to win a number of prizes for his work during the 90s, including five from ‘Poetry’ magazine.
+This changed in the 1990s when a manuscript he wrote titled ‘Questions About Angels’ was chosen for the National Poetry Series.
+He would go on to win several prizes for his work during the 90s, including five from ‘Poetry’ magazine.

 Writing Career and Relationships

 Throughout his career, Collins has taught at a variety of institutions across the United States and Ireland and served as U.S. Poet Laureate from 2001-2003.
 He was later named poet laureate for the State of New York, a position he held for another two years.
 His writing has led him to make a number of notable friendships, including with Paul Simon and Garrison Keillor, and allowed him to become a poetry consultant for Smithsonian Magazine in 2012.